 Stress is an expected part of life as a parent.
 Parenting comes with a high level of stress and it’s not always possible to be calm and stress-free around your children.
-As stress builds up, it can start to affect how you interact with your child and how they feel.
-Learning to manage stress can give you the patience, energy and perspective to be the parent you want to be.
+As parental stress builds up, it can start to affect how you interact with your child and how they feel.
+Learning to relieve parental stress can give you the patience, energy and perspective to be the parent you want to be.

 - Seek opportunities for fun.